 You won’t believe just how beautiful a flocked Christmas tree looks when it’s decorated with natural and gold ornaments!

-Decorating with Natural & Gold Christmas Ornaments
+Flocked Christmas Tree with Natural & Gold Ornaments

 When I decided to put up my flocked tree in the dining area of our kitchen I wasn’t exactly sure how I was going to decorate it!!
 Last year I went with a classic red & green theme in the kitchen but just wasn’t feeling it this year!!